I've always been a storyteller.

 We built our life in a tiny house on Vancouver Island.
 There, where rain falls an average of 300 days a year, I found myself a young mother in an isolated town.
 I longed for ways to create a magical life for my kids, find my voice, and build community.

-That first winter, in the midst of my despair, my husband bought me my first professional-grade camera.
+That first winter, in the midst of me suffering a rather serious bout of depression, my husband bought me my first professional-grade camera.
 "Go find the beauty in the gray," he told me.
 I spent the next years with that camera around my neck.
 My daughters and I explored the woods and marshes.
 There, I found my voice through visual storytelling and writing.
 I connected to it through myths and folk tales, and built my first business.

 For six years, I served as the publisher for Our Big Earth Media Co.
 This family-focused media company created family content and nature experiences for families on Vancouver Island in beautiful British Columbia.
 We also hosted a farm-to-table experience.
 Through that, I worked with farmers, food producers, and ranchers across the Comox Valley to tell their stories.